Prevalence of teenage pregnancy

-By contrast, teenage parents in developing regions such as Africa, Asia, Eastern Europe, Latin America, and the Pacific Islands are often married, and their pregnancy may be welcomed by family and society.
+By contrast, teenage parents in non-Western regions such as Africa, Asia, Eastern Europe, Latin America, and the Pacific Islands are often married, and their pregnancy may be welcomed by family and society.
 However, in these societies, early pregnancy may combine with malnutrition and poor health care to cause long-term medical problems for both the mother and child.
 A report by Save the Children found that, annually, 13 million children are born to women under age 20 worldwide.
 More than 90% of these births occur to women living in developing countries.
 Complications of pregnancy and childbirth are the leading cause of mortality among women between the ages of 15 and 19 in such areas, as they are the leading cause of mortality among older women.

 The age of the mother is determined by the easily verified date when the pregnancy ends, not by the estimated date of conception.
 Consequently, the statistics do not include women who first became pregnant before their 20th birthdays, if those pregnancies did not end until on or after their 20th birthdays.

 Rates by continent

 Africa

 The highest rate of teenage pregnancy in the world—143 per 1,000 girls aged 15–19 years—is in sub-Saharan Africa.
 Women in Africa, in general, get married at a much younger age than women elsewhere—leading to earlier pregnancies.
-In Nigeria, according to the Health and Demographic Survey in 1992, 47% of women aged 20–24 were married before 15, and 87% before 18.
-Also, 53% of those surveyed had given birth to a child before the age of 18.
-African countries have the highest rates of teenage birth (2002) According to data from World Bank, as of 2015, the highest incidence of births among 15- to 19-year-old girls was in Niger, Mali, Angola, Guinea, and Mozambique.
+In Nigeria in 1992, 47% of women aged 20–24 were married before 15, and 87% before 18.
+53% of those surveyed had given birth to a child before the age of 18.
+In 2002, African countries had the highest rates of teenage birth.

+In 2015, the highest incidence of births among 15- to 19-year-old girls was in Niger, Mali, Angola, Guinea, and Mozambique.
 In Mozambique, in 2015, 46% of girls aged 15 to 19 years were already mothers or pregnant, an increase of 9% between results found on the National Demographic Health Survey in 2011 and National Survey on HIV, Malaria and Reproductive Health (IMASIDA) 2015.
-With the exception of Maputo, the country capital city, all provinces presented an increase in the percentage of early pregnancies.
+With the exception of Maputo, the capital city, all provinces presented an increase in the percentage of early pregnancies.
 The rates are particularly higher in the northern provinces, namely, Cabo Delgado, Nampula and Niassa with 64.9%, 61.3% and 60%, respectively.

-A Save the Children report identified 10 countries where motherhood carried the most risks for young women and their babies.
-Of these, 9 were in sub-Saharan Africa, and Niger, Liberia, and Mali were the nations where girls were the most at-risk.
+A 2004 Save the Children report identified 10 countries where motherhood carried the most risks for young women and their babies.
+Of these, 9 were in sub-Saharan Africa.
+Niger, Liberia, and Mali were the nations where girls were the most at-risk.
 In the 10 highest-risk nations, more than one in six teenage girls between 15 and 19 years old gave birth annually, and nearly one in seven babies born to these teenagers died before the age of one year.